 Caution - Some of the roads shown have not been driven by me and may be closed or impassable.
 The main routes to Coyote Buttes South and The White Pocket have been verified however.

 The map below not only covers The White Pocket but also Coyote Buttes South and the entire Sand Hills area.
 The map has many layers.
 Layers can be turned on or off to zoom in on areas of particular interest.
-I suggest you view the map using the View larger option below.
+Click on the image below to olpen up Google Maps.
 Then use the check boxes at the left to turn on and off particular features of interest.
-To the best of my knowledge it is not possible to turn the overlay off in Bing maps.